Narrative. Positioning.

 Absolutely.
 Investor storytelling is narrative strategy under pressure: you have 15 minutes to make someone believe in a future that doesn’t exist yet.
 I help you structure the logic of your pitch, sharpen your positioning against competitors, and make sure every slide earns its place.
 According to DocSend, investors spend an average of 2 minutes and 41 seconds on a pitch deck.
 That means your narrative has to land fast and stick.
 I’ll make sure the story they tell is one worth funding.

 Agencies are built for execution at scale: ad campaigns, media buys, content calendars.
 That’s useful when you know what to say and need to say it louder.
-But if you don’t have the core story figured out yet, scaling the wrong message just burns cash faster.
-I work upstream of agencies.
-I help you figure out your positioning, voice, and core narrative before you hand anything off to a team that will amplify it.
+I work before that, figuring out your positioning, voice, and core narrative.
 Think of it as architecture vs. construction.
 Most startups don’t need a 10-person agency.
-They need one strategist who understands their space and can give them words they’ll actually use.
+They need one strategist who understands their space and can hand them words they’ll actually use.